elstr/PigDataViz/README.md

 * [ X ] Animation that steps through the data, displaying each year for 2 seconds before proceeding to the next year.

-* [ ] A progress bar that shows the currently displayed year's relationship to the other years in the dataset.
+* [ X ] A progress bar that shows the currently displayed year's relationship to the other years in the dataset.

 * [ X ] A play/pause button which enables and disables the animation, pausing on